How do apprenticeships work?

 - Gain skills that employers are recruiting for now and in the future

-- Progress quicker and to a higher level
+- Progress faster in the IT industry, and to a higher level

 - Receive full support, training and mentoring from your employer and training provider

 - Achieve professional RITTech registration with letters after your name

 - Follow a progression route to degree level and Chartered IT Professional (CITP)

 Doing what you love

 We’re celebrating the achievements of digital apprentices by gathering their stories and sharing them with the IT community.
 Read about their inspirational experiences, and why not share your story too…